MajorZiploc/flashcards_app/README.md

 ## MVP

-Deck List Page: Remove need for 'Refresh Decks' button
+Deck List Page:

+ Remove need for 'Refresh Decks' button

+ Add verification modal for delete action (Are you sure?)

 Create Deck Page: Add blurb about what kind of plain text files we expect